solidzone/mailmeteor-landing/_posts/2021-09-30-seo-for-dummies.md

 <img src="/assets/img/blog/seo-for-dummies/competitors-backlinks.png" alt="Understand how your competitors are acquiring backlinks" width="730px" height="385px"/>

-### Find your competitors’ broken or redirected pages with a lot of backlinks
+### Tip #18 - Find your competitors’ broken or redirected pages with a lot of backlinks

 <div class="blogpost-note">
   Site Explorer > Enter your competitor’s URL > Best by links > Add a 404 filter > Sort by RDs (referring domains)